moondance-labs/tanssi-docs/learn/framework/architecture.md

 Being the core element in an Appchain, designing the Substrate architecture an important decision has been made regarding the format for the runtime: it is compiled to [WebAssembly (Wasm)](https://webassembly.org){target=\_blank} byte code.

-The Wasm format offers many advantages to a deployed ContainerChain, including:
+The Wasm format offers many advantages to a deployed Appchain, including:

 - **Portability** - the Wasm format is platform-independent, meaning that the same binary can be distributed and run on different nodes using different hardware architectures and operating systems
 - **Deterministic Execution** - the Wasm format ensures deterministic execution of code, which means that the same input will always produce the same output.
 Determinacy is a critical aspect in blockchains to obtain the same state transitions across every node in the network and reach a consensus